Prove Identity Manager solution

 • The Enroll Identity call enrolls a single customer for monitoring using their phone number and unique identifier.

-• The Batch Enroll Identities call allows enrollment of multiple customers at once (up to 100 per batch) for efficient bulk operations.
+• The Batch Enroll Identities call allows enrollment of many customers at once for efficient bulk operations.

-• Once the webhook URL is configured, the service sends phone number change event notifications.
+• The webhook sends phone number change event notifications.

-Prove will attempt to send change notifications via webhook as the platform identifies and processes a consumer change.
-Webhook queuing for failed events is not available.
+Prove sends change notifications via webhook as the platform identifies and processes a consumer change.
+Webhook queuing for failed events isn’t available.

 Identity Management APIs

-• The Get Identity calls provide various ways to retrieve identity information:
+• The Get Identity calls offer various ways to retrieve identity information:

 • Return a list of all identities you have enrolled in Identity Manager.